Nickelodeon Guts: Global GUTS

-For the show's final season, Nickelodeon produced an international spin-off, Global Guts, featuring competitors from various countries, namely the United States of America (USA), Mexico, Great Britain, Israel, Germany, Spain, Portugal, and the Commonwealth of Independent States (referred to simply as "C.I.S." on air, consisting of Georgia, Kazakhstan, Russia, and Ukraine).
+For the show's final season, Nickelodeon turned Guts into Global Guts, featuring competitors from various countries, namely the United States, Mexico, Great Britain, Israel, Germany, Spain, Portugal, and the Commonwealth of Independent States (referred to simply as "C.I.S." on air, consisting of Georgia, Kazakhstan, Russia, and Ukraine).
 Although each country had multiple contestants, no country was ever represented twice in a single episode, except for the Special Olympic episode, which featured two U.S. contestants.
-Each country had its own team of broadcasters; e.g. O'Malley retained this role for the US broadcast.
+Each country had its own team of broadcasters, with O'Malley retained this role for the US broadcast and Quirk retained her officiating role.
 The format remained identical to the original version, but the Mega Crag was upgraded to the Super Aggro Crag.
 In the "Spill Your GUTS" segments, non-English-speaking contestants spoke in their own language, with an interpreter speaking over their lines.

 Taping of Global GUTS took place from July 12, 1995, to August 15, 1995, and episodes began airing September 5, 1995, as part of Nick in the Afternoon.

 Medal presentations were also accompanied by the raising of flags and the playing of the national anthem of the winning country, and a victory lap by all three contestants, draped in the flags of their home countries.
 A medal count was also tabulated at the beginning of each episode, similar to the Olympics.

 In addition to airing on Nickelodeon in the United States, the program was shown in represented countries on the following networks: